-Four species were not identified during the survey conducted on July 25, 2013, which was within the corresponding evident and identifiable bloom period; therefore, they do not have the potential to occur on the Proposed Project site.
-Because the survey was conducted outside of the evident and identifiable bloom period for the remaining seven species, these species have the potential to occur on the Proposed Project site (Table 4.3-2).
-As a result, implementation of the Proposed Project could result in direct impacts to these identified vegetative resources.
+Four None of the eleven species were not identified during the surveys conducted on July 25, 2013 in July 2013 or March 2015, which was were within the corresponding evident and identifiable bloom period; therefore, they do not have the potential to occur on the Proposed Project site.
+Because the survey was conducted outside of the evident and identifiable bloom period for the remaining seven species, these species have the potential to occur on the Proposed Proposed Project site (Table 4.3-2).
+As a result, implementation of the Proposed Project could would not directly or indirectly result in direct impacts to these identified vegetative resources.
 Implementation of Mitigation Measure 4.3-1 would reduce the potential impacts (i.e., loss of potential habitat) of the Proposed Project to special status plant species to a less-than-significant level.
 Less than Significant with Mitigation.